Unity-Technologies/com.unity.editor.tasks/README.md

  - UI: tasks can be scheduled to the UI thread, which uses `EditorApplication.delayCall`

  - Exclusive/Concurrent: A pair of synchronized schedulers allow for a one writer/many readers scenario, where any task with an Exclusive affinity is guaranteed to run on its own without any other Exclusive or Concurrent affinity tasks executing at the same time.
 Concurrent affinity tasks can run with other tasks any affinity except Exclusive.

   This allows tasks to safely execute code that requires locking resources without worrying about other threads touching the same resources.

 - None: tasks run on the default scheduler (threadpool) without constraints.
 - LongRunning: tasks run on the default scheduler (threadpool), but the task management system doesn't expect them to finish in a short time and doesn't impose task timeouts (if the task supports such a thing);

-It provides easy chaining of tasks with a rx.net-like API that allows data flow from one task to the other, progress reporting, catch and finally handlers, support for wrapping async/await methods and for ensuring they run outside of play mode, and ready-made tasks for running processes and processing/streaming their output.
+It provides easy chaining of tasks with a linq-style API that allows data flow from one task to the other, progress reporting, catch and finally handlers, support for wrapping async/await methods and for ensuring they run outside of play mode, and ready-made tasks for running processes and processing/streaming their output.

 Standard .NET async methods can be integrated into this library and executed with specific affinities using the `TPLTask` class.
 Similarly, going from an Editor Task to the async/await model is just a matter of awaiting the underlying `Task` property.